 In my mind’s eye, gardening is a truly meditative experience.
 I know the peace and tranquility that it brings first hand.
 When I step into my plant world, everything else disappears.
 I’m so entranced by the latest growth or new bloom that I’m enveloped in the possibilities and miracles of life itself.

 Culturally, communities can be havens for exquisite lawns or luxurious gardens.
 Annual rose shows, as well as home garden tours, can increase the popularity of this historical past time.
 Furthermore, it encourages interactions between those who might otherwise remain indoors as introverts.
 Such societies give gardeners a reason to continue their hobby and encourages socializing with others who share their craft.

 The Greatest Benefit of Gardening

 For me it is therapeutic in nature.
 There is something about getting up and out early, before the rest of the neighborhood starts to move.
-It is my quiet time where I can be alone.
+It is my quiet time when I can be alone.

 I can “deadhead” the blooms (remove the remainder of a past blossom) or prune branches that have lost their color or grown too long.
 As I tend to my plants needs and gifts, I am witness to their continuous death and rebirth.
 Watching the evolution of your own garden is both calming and reassuring.